wapmorgan/UnifiedArchive/README.md

 ## Functions & Features
 Main functions:
-- Open an archive with automatic format detection (more 20 formats)
-- List archive content, calculate original size of archive, read (zip, rar) & set (zip) archive comment
+- Open an archive with automatic format detection (more 20 formats).
+List archive content, calculate original size of archive
 - Get details (original size, date of modification) of every archived file.
 Extract or stream archived file content
 - Extract all archive content.
 Append an archive with new files or directories.
 Remove files from archive
-- Creat new archives with files/directories
+- Create new archives with files/directories
-- Fully implemented [PclZip-like interface for archives](docs/API.md#UnifiedArchive--getPclZipInterface).
+- Fully implemented [PclZip-like interface for archives](docs/API.md#UnifiedArchive--getPclZipInterface) for all formats.
 Easy transition from old PclZip.

 Specific functions:
+- Read (zip, rar) & set (zip) archive comment
 - [Open archives encrypted with password (zip, rar, 7z)](docs/API.md#UnifiedArchive--open)
 - [Adjust compression level (zip, gzip, 7zip)](docs/API.md#UnifiedArchive--archiveFiles) for new archives
 - Set passwords (7z, zip) for new archives